Store Core

 </template>Angular

-import { Injectable, OnDestroy } from '@angular/core';
+import { Injectable, OnDestroy, signal } from '@angular/core';

 import { counterStore } from './store';